 Animal Theme Naming: Snake himself and the generic members of his team.
 Subverted by the members of FOX: Gene and Cunningham are also known as Viper and Boa respectively, but they're never really addressed by those codenames; Null didn't use the codename "Gray Fox" until years after the events of this game; and Ursula's name (which coincidentally means "little bear") barely counts as a codename since it's a common given name.
 Only Python uses an animal-themed codename.

 Art Shift: The cutscenes are drawn in an animated graphic novel style in lieu of using in-game graphics.
 Worked so well, in fact, that the next PSP game in the series, Peace Walker, used a similar style for most of its cutscenes as well.

-Badass: A lot of the gameplay revolves around this, and in-universe, Snake's reputation for this allows him to found his own army against Gene.
+Badass: A lot of the game revolves around this, and in the story, Snake's reputation allows him to form his own army against Gene.

 Brick Joke: In an optional radio conversation with EVA in Metal Gear Solid 3, she will state that Raikov possessed a weak stomach despite being a big eater, which acted as the reason why he often goes to the bathroom.
 When recruiting him, the location you find him at is right in front of a urinal in his cell.

 Broad Strokes: How the events are interpreted in succeeding installments.
 Basic details, such as Big Boss forming FOXHOUND to take down renegade FOX members and Zero gaining the missing half of the Philosophers' Legacy, are still considered canon.
 However, the entire side-mission to recruit EVA contradicts how Big Boss and EVA were actually reunited according to Metal Gear Solid 4 and the Metal Gear ZEKE from Peace Walker is now considered to be the first Metal Gear tank ever built (in-universe) instead of the ICBMG.